gordon-cs/gordon-360-api/README.md

 Who has access?
 Only super admins, except to get a specific admin where all admins have access.

+NOTE: facultytest is a super admins in PRODAPIDATA, stafftest is a super admins in TRAINAPIDATA

 ##### GET

 `api/admins` Get all the admins.